-Wetlands on the Al-Pac FMA area are well documented as a result of a long partnership between DUC, the Alberta Government and resource companies such as Al-Pac.
-It is worth noting that while wetlands are inventoried in Alberta, the province does not identify linear boundaries of wetlands in the northeastern part of the province.
-Such designations would be of little value as one wetland flows unimpeded into the next.
+Wetlands on the AI-Pac FMA area are well documented as a result of a long partnership between DUC, the Alberta Government and resource companies such as AI-Pac.

 Some wetland classes are rare across this landscape, although most types are abundant (Figure 7).
 Aquatic Beds, Graminoid Poor Fens, Emergent Marshes, Meadow Marshes, Mudflats, and Open Bogs all represent <1% of the wetlands present in the FMA area, and are designated HCV based on their rarity.